-25. Relationship of Parties.
-Nothing in this Agreement shall be construed to create an association, joint venture, trust or partnership, or to impose a trust or partnership covenant, obligation or liability on or with regard to anyone or more of the parties.
+24. No Third Party Beneficiaries.
+This Agreement shall not be construed to create any third association, joint venture, trust or partnership, or to impose a trust or partnership covenant, obligation or liability on or with regard to anyone or more of the parties.